 Factories run the world

 Picture this scenario: several decades from now, a global financial crisis strikes that surpasses the damage caused by the 2007-2008 economic downturn.
-Governments around the world struggle with the huge debts incurred, and the situation opens the door for cybercriminals to increase their assaults on private and public data networks.
-Public trust is eroded as governments fail to solve these problems in a timely manner.
+Governments worldwide struggle with the huge debts incurred, and the situation opens the door for cybercriminals to increase their assaults on private and public data networks.
+Public trust is eroded as governments fail to solve these problems promptly.

 Gradually, the private industry assumes tasks – including providing defence and infrastructure – which were solely observed by the public sector.
-Following government agency blessings, corporations utilise business principles to solve the issues confronting society.
+Following government agency blessings, corporations utilise business principles to solve societal issues.

 As time goes on, prosperous financial times make their return.
 A new profit motive for countries ensures they adopt lean principles and combine these with technological developments – particularly in the manufacturing sector.
 This global prosperity comes with drawbacks.
-It impacts the environment and certain social groups, while internet-free closed data systems – used to protect against cyberattacks – limits global cooperation.
+It impacts the environment and certain social groups, while internet-free closed data systems – used to protect against cyberattacks – limit international cooperation.

 A boom in construction